ahmedqamesh/OPCUA/README.md

     $ sudo /usr/sbin/virtualcan.sh start

 It has happened that the USB port was not correctly reset after the Kvaser interface has been disconnected so that the connection to other USB devices could not be established.
-As a workaround a recommend rebooting the system.
+As a workaround I recommend rebooting the system.